Client onboarding should be a repeatable and streamlined process that extracts all the information you need from clients as easily as possible.

 - Reminder emails are automated so no more back and forth emails requesting missing document

-- Upload pages carefully guide clients through what content they need to upload, so clients are less likely to forget documents in the first place
+- Upload pages carefully guide clients through what content they need to upload, so clients are less likely to forget to answers questions and upload documents in the first place

 - Files and content are sent directly to one place, usually your cloud provider, rather than stored in different locations